Borges Fiction

 Everything and Nothing

 The books are presented in chronological order; with the exception of Collected Fictions, which takes pride of place at the beginning.
+All book images include the Spanish first edition where appropriate; subsequent English translations are generally represented by their most “current” covers.
 Clicking the image of a book takes you directly to Amazon.com, unless it’s the original first edition, which just enlarges the image.
-If you have the resources to purchase one of these first editions, I’m sure you don’t need this site to get you there!
+Wherever possible, links to the Internet Archive are provided.
+These “online editions” may or may not match the exact edition of the corresponding book.

 Collected Fictions

 Collected Fictions represents the heroic efforts of a single translator, Andrew Hurley, who brings a marvelous consistency to a diverse body of work spanning half a century.
 Hurley taps into Borges’ crisp yet sonorous Spanish, giving the stories a natural rhythm and fluidity, and every detail is rendered with a lucid transparency.
 One senses a kind of rightness, or accuracy, in both word choices and popular idiom.
 Additionally, Hurley recognizes the wonderful humor in Borges, and many of these stories contain a welcome twinkle of irony.
 This being said, there are occasions where one misses the poetic liberties taken by earlier translators.
-For instance, “Funes the Memorious” is now drably rendered “Funes, His Memory,” and A Universal History of Infamy has been changed to the less stirring and more fussy A Universal History of Iniquity.
-While some of these older translations may be less true to Borges’ original Spanish, their absence brings to mind Borges’ comment, “The original is not faithful to the translation.”
-(Hurley has recently written an essay on his challenges translating these works, available at Inverse Journal.)
+For instance, “Funes the Memorious” is now drably rendered as “Funes, His Memory,” and A Universal History of Infamy has been changed to the less stirring and more fussy A Universal History of Iniquity.
+While some of these older translations may take liberties with Borges’ Spanish, Hurley’s corrections bring to mind Borges’ comment, “The original is not faithful to the translation.”
+(Twenty years after their publication, Hurley wrote an essay on his challenges translating these works for Inverse Journal.)

-Collected Fictions gathers the stories from the following previous collections: A Universal History of Infamy (1935), Ficciones (1944), The Aleph (1949), Doctor Brodie’s Report (1970), and The Book of Sand (1975).
-It also extracts the prose works from El hacedor (1960) and In Praise of Darkness (1969), although it naturally leaves the poetry in these collections for Selected Poems.
+Collected Fictions includes the stories found in these previous collections: A Universal History of Infamy (1935), Ficciones (1944), The Aleph (1949), Doctor Brodie’s Report (1970), and The Book of Sand (1975).
+It extracts the prose pieces from El hacedor (1960) (a.k.a.
+Dreamtigers) and In Praise of Darkness (1969), but leaves the poetry in these collections for Selected Poems.
+It also features the four previously-untranslated stories from the “Shakespeare’s Memory” section of Obras Completas 1975-1985.
 Unfortunately, Collected Fictions does not contain the stories Borges co-wrote with Adolfo Bioy-Casares under the joint pseudonym “Bustos Domecq”; nor does it contain The Book of Imaginary Beings.
-But importantly, it includes the four previously untranslated stories from the “Shakespeare’s Memory” section of Obras Completas 1975-1985.
-The book closes with an appendix of useful notes, annotating some of the more exotic personalities and locations featured in the stories, and pointing out nuances that might be missed by a reader unfamiliar with Spanish or its Argentine dialects.
+The anthology closes with an appendix of useful notes.
+Here Hurley annotates some of the more exotic locations and obscure personalities featured in the stories, and points out nuances that might be missed by a reader unfamiliar with Spanish or its Argentine dialects.

-While older Borges readers may miss the familiar translations of Anthony Kerrigan, Anthony Alastair Reid, and Norman Thomas di Giovanni; and the lack of the “Bustos Domecq” stories seems like a missed opportunity, these criticisms should not detract from praising this extraordinary and significant work.
-If you plan on owning a single volume of Borges’ stories, Collected Fictions is an excellent choice.
+While experienced readers may miss the familiar translations of Anthony Kerrigan, Anthony Alastair Reid, and Norman Thomas di Giovanni; and the omission of the “Bustos Domecq” stories is regrettable, these criticisms should not detract from praising this extraordinary and significant work.
+If you plan on owning a single volume of Borges’ stories, Collected Fictions is the obvious first choice.

 Historia universal de la infamia